Home » Recipes » Dessert » Peppermint Marshmallows

 Instructions

-• Lightly spray the inside of an 8”x8” pan with vegetable cooking spray.
-Sprinkle with 1/2 cup of the powdered sugar and tilt the pan until there is a thick coating of powdered sugar on the bottom and sides of the pan.
+• Lightly spray the inside of an 8''x8'' pan with non-stick cooking spray.
+Sprinkle with ½ cup of the powdered sugar and tilt the pan until there is a thick coating of powdered sugar on the bottom and sides of the pan.
 Gently shake out any loose powdered sugar and discard.
 Set pan aside.

 • Pour 1/3 cup of the water into the bowl of a stand mixer.
 Sprinkle the gelatin over the water and stir briefly to incorporate and soften.
 Let stand for about 10 minutes, or until the gelatin has softened.

-• In a medium saucepan, off the heat, combine the remaining 1/3 cup of water and the granulated sugar, corn syrup, and salt.
-Place the pan over medium-high heat.
+• In a medium saucepan, off the heat, combine the remaining 1/3 cup of the water with the granulated sugar, corn syrup, and salt.
+Place the saucepan over medium-high heat.
 Clip a candy thermometer on the inside of the pan, making sure it doesn’t touch the bottom.
-Cook the mixture without stirring until reaches 240° F.
+Cook the mixture without stirring until reaches 240°F.

-• Spread the mixture into the prepared pan using a lightly oiled spatula.
+• Spread swirled marshmallow mixture into prepared pan using a lightly oiled spatula.
 With wet hands, press the batter evenly into the corners of the pan.
 Just keep rewetting your hands to help with the stickiness.
 Set aside for at least 1 hour, or until the mixture is firm and cool.
-Sprinkle a little more of the remaining powdered sugar evenly over the top.

-• Run a wet knife around the edge of the cooled pan to loosen the marshmallow.
-Remove the marshmallow from the pan, onto a cutting board covered with parchment paper.
+• Sift some powdered sugar into a shallow bowl.
+Run a wet knife around the edge of the cooled pan to loosen the marshmallow.
+Remove the marshmallow from the pan, onto a cutting board or parchment paper.
 Cut into squares, using a pizza cutter wheel.
 This is a sticky job, but just have patience.
 It’s worth it!
-I like to cut each pan into 36 squares, which gives you marshmallows that are about 1-1/4” square, but feel free to cut them into whatever size you like.
+I like to cut each pan into 36 squares, which gives you marshmallows that are about 1¼” square, but feel free to cut them into whatever size you like.
 Toss each marshmallow in the remaining powdered sugar until completely coated.

 • Store marshmallows in a single layer, or in layers separated by wax paper.
 They will keep very well for quite a long time (a couple weeks!) when stored airtight at moderate temperature.
 They also keep well in the freezer.
 Eat plain, dipped in chocolate, or in hot chocolate!